|

 If the raccoon don't use the litter box, put his/her feces in the

 litter box.
-If he/she urinates, soak a little on some newspaper and
+If he/she urinates, soak a little on some newspaper or

 put it in the litter box.

-When the raccoon is out of his/her cage. put the raccoon in the
+When the baby raccoon is out of his/her cage. put the raccoon in the

 litter box every couple hours.